Start by asking questions.

 Instead of defining a separate event for each page, you can specify a generic event called Page Viewed with event properties as follows:

 Like page views, button clicks should also be tracked via a generic event such as Button Clicked with associated properties as below:

-Processes take place as a result of a database interaction such as data storage or data retrieval.
-If the interaction fails, the process fails.
+Processes take place as a result of an interaction with a database where data is either written (in a specific table) or retrieved (from a table)—if the interaction fails, the process fails.

 Hence, tracking the completion of a process is the most reliable way to track events that rely on the completion of an interaction with the database.

 Here’s a scenario that is far too common: